Taurine: Discovery and name

 Taurine was first isolated from ox bile in 1827 by German scientists Friedrich Tiedemann and Leopold Gmelin.
 Another German scientist Von H. Demarcay first used its common chemical name Taurine in 1838, derived from the Latin taurus (cognate to Ancient Greek ταῦρος, taûros) meaning bull or ox.
 It was subsequently identified in human bile in 1846 by Edmund Ronalds.

 In nature

-Taurine is widely distributed in nature, particularly in animal tissues.
-Moreover, it is abundant in nature, including in animal organs, and further, as substrates in the biosynthesis of bile salts.
+Taurine is widely distributed and abundant in nature, particularly in animal tissues. and further, as substrates in the biosynthesis of bile salts.
 Taurine concentrations in human cells may derive from at least three processes: